CorradoLanera/CrossClustering/cran-comments.md

 R CMD check succeeded.

-## Downstream dependencies
-* devtools::revdep_check() results in no errors

-## Resubmission
+## Re-submission
-This is a resubmission.
+This is a re-submission, after the package has been removed from CRAN.
 In this version I have:

+* Replace all `{assertive}`'s functions calls to `{checkmate}`'s ones.
+* Replace `{magrittr}`'s pipe instances with native pipe (updating Dependencies)
+* Overall general lint of source code
-* Removed the package name from the title.
+* Update the documentation format
+* Switch from Travis and AppVeyor to GH-actions for CMD-checks, lint, and coverage.